 There are a number of different medications and support programs that can be used to treat opioid dependence.

-What support is available for people with opioid dependence?
+What support & resources are available for people with opioid dependence?

 1. European Monitoring Centre for Drugs and Drug Addiction.
 European Drug Report 2019: Trends and Developments.
 2019.
 Luxembourg, Publications Office of the European Union.